 Mary's OA was affecting her mobility and her ability to perform basic activities of daily living (ADLs).
-Jack assisted Mary as much as possible, but was having some difficulties with his own ADLs.
+Jack assisted Mary as much as possible, but was having some difficulties with his own her and Jack's life.

+ADLs.
 Jack would assist Mary downstairs in the morning.
 Mary wore an incontinence product as she was unable to get up the stairs to the bathroom in time.